Elena Peña-Argüeso

 Education

-M.A. in Romance Studies (Spanish), University of North Carolina at Chapel Hill.
-2019.
+2019: M.A.
+Spanish, University of North Carolina at Chapel Hill

 About Elena

-Elena is a PhD student specializing in 16th- and 17th-century Spanish literature.
-Her interests include theatre, flamenco, lives of saints, “relaciones de sucesos” (news pamphlets), nation building, the construction of cultural identities, and European expansions and exchanges between Catholic Spain and the Protestant world.
-She is particularly interested in the study of cross-national perceptions and images as expressed in literary discourse.
+Elena Peña-Argüeso is Ph.D. candidate and Graduate Teaching Fellow.
+Her research focuses on the literary and cultural productions of Early Modern Iberian Spain and Colonial Latin America.
+She is particularly interested in theatre, flamenco, lives of saints, “relaciones de sucesos” (news pamphlets), nation building, the construction of cultural identities, and European expansions and exchanges between Catholic Spain and the Protestant world.

 Publications